-That's why we've rounded up a selection of the most popular favorites (and a few of our personal ones) to help you figure out which WoW addons are right for you and how to get started customizing the interface to be tailor-fit for you.
+We've rounded up a selection of the most popular World of Warcraft addons (and a few of our personal favourites) to help you figure out which WoW addons are right for you and how to get started customizing the interface to be tailor-fit.
+Whether you're just getting started or are a hardcore player looking for a fresh UI when heading into Shadowlands, this list will get you started.

 Now that you're all set up, let's take a look at some great addons to try.
-All of these addons (except ElvUI) can be found in the Twitch app, but I've also linked to sites where you can manually download them.
+All of these addons (except ElvUI in some cases) can be found via most addon managers, but we've also linked to sites where you can manually download them.

 World of Warcraft's hotbars are easily the most outdated part of its user interface.
 By default, they're quite small, can lack crucial information, and you don't have a whole lot of customization options.
 Enter Bartender, an addon that gives you full control of ten action bars including their position, size, and even transparency.